 How to Install WordPress on Google Cloud Using Cloudways

 Alternatively, your hosting provider might offer Google Cloud hosting through its dashboard.
-Some hosts, such as Cloudways, enable you to choose your preferred data centers.
+One of the best cloud WordPress hosts, such as Cloudways, enable you to choose your preferred data centers.

 Then you can manage your site from your Cloudways dashboard while taking advantage of Google Cloud’s infrastructure: